 Liquidity risk is the risk that the Company is not able to meet its financial obligations as they fall due.
-As at January 31, 2015, the Company's working capital is \$104,796, and it does not have any long term monetary liabilities.
+As at April 30,2015, the Company has a working capital surplus of \$243, and it does not have any long term monetary liabilities.
 The Company may seek additional financing through debt or equity offerings, but there can be no assurance that such financing will be available on terms acceptable to the Company or at all.
 Any equity offering will result in dilution to the ownership interests of the Company's shareholders and may result in dilution to the value of such interests.
 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-As at January 31, 2015, the Company had cash and cash equivalents of \$134,136 to settle current liabilities of \$49,703.
+As at April 30, 2015, the Company had a cash and cash equivalents of \$43,569 to settle current liabilities of \$71,691.
+The Company's financial liabilities have contractual maturities of 30 days or due on demand and are subject to normal trade terms.